Abarnasuresh/Javascriptgrammer/Evaluation2.md

 Welcome to javascript
 ```
 ## Assigning function to variable
+Anonymous functions can be assigned to a variable, making them named functions again.
+ * By doing this you can separate the function definition from its use in an event-based method:
 ### Algorithm
 * Start the program.
 * Assign the function with parameters a and b to the variable s.